NCAA Softball Recruiting Rules and Calendar: When Can Softball Coaches Talk to You?

 How will the new rules affect your recruiting?

 Setting up all the recruiting groundwork before your junior year is now going to be more important than ever.
-Athletes need to research schools, put together their target list, create a skills video and start reaching out to coaches before their junior year.
+Athletes should research schools, put together their target list, create a skills video and establish a recruiting plan with their coaches.
 That way, when the floodgates open September 1 of junior year and coaches can start contacting athletes, you’re on their list.
 These rules are simply condensing the decision-making and communications aspects of the recruiting process into an athlete’s junior and senior years of high school, making it imperative that they have all their ducks in a row when that time comes.

 NCAA Division 1 Softball Recruiting Rules